SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_6dof_imu_bmi270/README.md

 **Note:**

-- Make sure that the SDK extension has already been installed.
-If not, please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+- Make sure that the **Third Party Hardware Drivers** extension is installed.
+If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install the "BMI270 - 6DOF IMU Breakout (Sparkfun)" component.